Senserva-LLC/Senserva-Inquisitor/README.md

 * Trends stored in the data.
 Senserva data is deduped and contains a history.
 So, it does not grow too large, but at the same time you can observe changes over time.
 * Source code available

+# 🛠️ How it Works

+Inq.Uisitor runs scans on demand, with scheduling and Containers coming in a future beta.

+## Getting Credentionals

 ### There are Many Options for Logging into Azure

 Inq.exe and many options to login in to Azure.
 The easiest way to go is to use the Azure CLI and inq.exe just uses your current login, you do not need to do anything if you are already using the Azure CLI, or you can easily set it up.
-The Azure PowerShell is also supported
+The Azure PowerShell is also supported.

+> [!TIP]
+> If you are using Azure CLI login with that to start out.
+It is easy, you have nothing to do.
+Over time you may want to create your own Entra ID Client to get all the rights Inq.exe is able to take advanage of.

+## How Int.exe uses User Rights.
+TODO

 #### The Azure CLI